 A simulation study is used to support the conclusions and to investigate the implications of simplifying the modelling assumptions.

-In addition, because it is still common practice to ignore the effects of variable capture probability we also use the simulation study to show the effects of assuming it constant.

 Materials and Methods

-Study site

 We modelled the capture efficiency of electrofishing in 208 catchments in Scotland between 1980 and 2014.
 Figure 1

-DESCRIBE Scotland?
-Scotland consists of XX catchments greater than 500? m2 and xx small coastal catchments draining a total of xxx m2.
-The west coast of Scotland is characterised by fjordic inlets with many Islands and catchments, to the North lies Orkney and Shetland (no data from here so these are excluded from further discussion), while the east coast is characterised by smooth coastline and dominated by several large catchments.
-Landuse varies widely from industrial urban areas in central Scotland to remote uplands (largely deforested due to livestock and deer grazing).

 We use catchment groupings based on SEPA hydrometric area (CAN WE DO BETTER) to define spatial strata of similar areas.
 Also Figure 1

 Data collation